Skip to main content

 There Was a Problem

-Early on, quilters ran into a issue – they were unable to easily sew T-shirt material to the traditional cotton quilting fabric they were using for the sashing.
+Early on, quilters ran into an issue – they were unable to easily sew T-shirt material to the traditional cotton quilting fabric they were using for the sashing.
 When they tried sewing a stretchy piece of T-shirt material to non-stretchy cotton, the T-shirt material stretched during the sewing process and ended up longer than the cotton.

 The sewing machine technology at that time and experience working with T-shirt material was just not there.